 Look for a space that is LEED-certified, or if not fully certified that is green-leaning and features such things as lighting sensors and ambient temperature monitoring to reduce energy waste.

 Make Your Home Office Smarter

-When you do use paper, be sure to recycle it rather than toss it in the trash.
+When you do use paper, be sure to recycle it rather than tossing it in the trash.

 Buy Eco-Friendly Furnishings

 Buying sustainably made furniture is a great way to help the environment.
 So look for office furniture that is made out of renewable wood.
 Another option is to buy .
 As with buying refurbished office equipment, this keeps previously owned items out of the landfill.
 Buy used furniture from a reputable retailer.
 The company typically stands behind it with a warranty and performs necessary repair or cosmetic work to make it nearly as good as new.

 An even eco-friendlier option is to rent your office furniture instead of buying it.
 Much like buying used furniture, this allows quality furniture to continue serving a purpose without increasing demand for brand-new pieces.
 When you rent your office furniture, you reduce your environmental impact.
 This is an especially logical choice if you’re on a temporary work assignment and only need your office for a set period of time.

 For more tips and tricks like these, feel free to keep exploring the Homestyle Suites blog!